lkubicek1/PathToRagnarok/README.md

 ### End Game and Universe Reset

-The ultimate goal in _Path to Ragnarok_ is to research the final Seal, "Trancedance," which triggers the end of the universe and resets the game world.
+The ultimate goal in _Path to Ragnarok_ is to research the final Seal, "Transcendence," which triggers the end of the universe and resets the game world.
 Each play Season is expected to last between 3 and 6 months, depending on player activity.
 Leaderboards track top performers from previous Seasons, and players can carry over certain accomplishments or rewards to the next play Season.

 ## Seals and Technology Progression <a name="seals-and-technology-progression"></a>